 Posted on Saturday, 4th July 2015 by Dennis Damp

 I kept my TSP account in retirement because of the many TSP advantages that I discuss in the above mentioned article and in The TSP Advantage (Should I Stay or Go).
-I like the simplicity of the TSP, the lowest management fees in the industry, and the fact that the G-Fund has NO MARKET RISK and is paying a fair return, more than twice what the highest earning CDs are paying these days, 2.4% in 2014.
-When you consider the L-Income Fund, that has some market risk, pays close to twice what the G-Fund pays you can easily understand my reasoning.
+I like the simplicity of the TSP, low management fees, and the fact that the G-Fund has NO MARKET RISK and its one year return is 3.74 percent and 4.66% since inception as of 6/7/2023.
+The L-Income Fund, that has approximately 30% allocated to equity and non-government bond investements, its return is 3.92% for the last year and 4.05% since its inception.
+However, there are good reasons to move our funds to an IRA for the benefit of our beneficiaries longterm.

 TSP accounts, especially for FERS annuitants, can be hundreds of thousands of dollars and some exceed a million or more.
-Because your beneficiaries would have to claim all of that income the year it is inherited they could end up in the top tax bracket, depending on your account balance.
-The top tax bracket for 2015 of 39.6% starts at $413,200 for a single filer to $464,850 for a married couple filing jointly.
-If they were allowed to transfer the funds to an inherited IRA account they could spread out or defer payments for years.
+Because your beneficiaries would have to claim all of that income the year it is inherited if they don’t elect to roll over the account to an inherited IRA at another financial institution, they could end up in the top tax bracket.
+If they transfered the funds to an inherited IRA account they can spread out or defer payments for years.

-If you have a spousal TSP account, and want your beneficiaries to have the option to transfer their inheritance to an inherited IRA account when you die, you can transfer your TSP account to an IRA with either a financial planner, brokerage house, or mutual fund family.
-If you transfer to an IRA account your heirs can, if desired, transfer their share to an inherited IRA and won’t have to claim the entire amount the year of the inheritance.
+Anuitants and spouses of a deceased annuitants that have a Beneficiary Participant Account (BPA) can transfer (roll over) their TSP account to an IRA with either a financial planner, brokerage house, or mutual fund family.
+If you transfer to an IRA account, your heirs can, if desired, transfer their share to an inherited IRA at that institution or another and won’t have to claim the entire amount the year of the inheritance.
+Non-spousal beneficairies of an annuitant’s TSP acounts must elect a transter to an inheristed IRA within 90 days or they will receive the lump sum distribution that will be taxable the year of the death.

 You can closely match TSP funds to private sector indexed funds with companies like Fidelity and Vanguard mutual funds or exchange traded funds (ETFs).
 Indexed funds generally have very low management fees, far less than managed funds charge and ETFs mirror the performance of many indexed mutual funds and they are traded like stocks.
 These two companies are the giants of the mutual fund industry and will assist you with the transfer and recommend funds that closely match the TSP fund options with some exceptions.